Odyssey

 3. Apollo RESTDataSource

-Our needs to access that REST API.
+Our GraphQL server needs to access that REST API.
 It could call the API directly using fetch, or we can use a handy helper class called a DataSource.
 This class takes care of a few challenges and limitations that come with the direct approach.

 Hand-drawn illustration depicting a GraphQL server deciding whether to use `fetch` or a data source to retrieve data from the REST API in data-land